Difference Between Primary key and Unique key

 - There can be one primary key in a table, while there can be multiple unique keys in the table.

-- In primary key, default Index is clustered, whereas in unique key, default index is not-clustered
+- In primary keys, the default index is clustered, whereas in unique keys, the default index is not-clustered

-- Primary key does not allow null columns, whereas the Unique key allows null columns.
+- The Primary key does not allow null columns, whereas the unique key allows null columns.

 - In the primary key, duplicate keys are not allowed, while in a unique key, if one or more key parts are null, then duplicate keys are allowed.